 Inspiration can’t be your go-to system for creating content.
 You can’t wait on it because more often than not, you’re going to find yourself on a deadline and inspiration is nowhere to be found.

-If you only blogged after those times of inspiration there would be no consistency to your work.
+If you only wrote after those times of inspiration there would be no consistency to your work.
 It would be difficult to build an audience and you wouldn’t hit all the topics you want and need to cover as an authority on your topic.

 Even creative writing doesn’t always spring from effortless inspiration.
 You have to nurture it.
 You have to set systems in place to help you make that magic happen when it doesn’t spark on it’s own.